Leg Injuries (cont.)

 - Use equipment appropriate to your size, strength, and ability.

 - Avoid overusing your leg doing repeated movements that can injure your bursa or tendon.
-In daily routines or hobbies, examine activities in which you make repeated leg movements, and modify the way you do the activities, if possible, to prevent leg injuries from developing.
+In daily routines or hobbies, think about the activities in which you make repeated leg movements, and modify the way you do the activities, if possible, to prevent leg injuries from developing.

 - Consider taking lessons to learn the proper technique for sports.
 Have a trainer or person who is familiar with sports equipment check your equipment to see whether it is well-suited for your level of ability, body size, and body strength.